AbuthahirPiazudeen/SkySense/README.md

 ## Notes
 - All scripts are modular and can be executed independently.
 - Flags are added rather than removing data, preserving records for review or downstream filtering.
-- Final script consolidates multiple bot detection criteria under a unified `pbot` label.
+- Final script consolidates multiple bot detection criteria under a unified `pbot` label.4

+## Required Libraries for the cleaning part
+### Database Connection
+import pymysql

+### Data Handling
+import pandas as pd

+### Date & Time
+from datetime import datetime

+### Regular Expressions
+import re

 # Multilingual Sentiment Analysis Pipeline